digitaldagem/iban_validator/README.md

 This repository holds the source code for a java spring-boot web-service that validates an International Bank Account Number (IBAN).

-It's `validateIban(String iban)` checks to see:
+It's `validateIban(String iban)` method checks to see:
 * if an IBAN has a valid country code
 * if an IBAN has a valid length when it has a valid country code
-* if the modulo operation on the IBAN, in a piece-wise manner (9 pieces at a time) is equal to one
+* if the modulo operation on the IBAN, in a piece-wise manner (9 pieces at a time), is equal to one

 ### When running the web-service locally